-Based on the intended uses of the BHB salts as shown in Table 12, the 90th percentile absolute exposures were highest for males 20 years of age or older.
+Based on the intended use of the BHB salts as shown in Table 10, the 90th percentile absolute exposures were highest for males 20 years of age or older.
 This was true for all four salt forms.
-The 90th percentile exposures based on body weight (with an RSE value of <25%, making it reasonably reliable) were highest for females ages 0-2 for sodium BHB and calcium BHB.
-The 90th percentile exposures based on body weight were highest for males ages 3-11 for magnesium BHB and potassium BHB.
-The NOAEL from the above 28-day repeated dose oral toxicity study allows for adequate margins of safety (MOS) for BHB as BHB salts under the conditions of their intended use, as can be determined by dividing the NOAEL by the estimated daily exposure values (EDI).
-As detailed below, the BHB MOS for exposure to the sodium, calcium and magnesium salt forms was greater than 100, which is considered reasonable for ingredients added to foods.
-The MOS for the potassium salt form was 29, which while less than the usual 100fold safety factor, is considered reasonably safe given the safety profiles for potassium and for BHB (see more details below).
+The 90th percentile exposures relative to body weight (with an RSE value of <25%, making it reasonably reliable) were highest for females ages 0-2 for sodium D-BHB and calcium D-BHB.
+The 90th percentile exposures relative to body weight were highest for males ages 3-11 for magnesium D-BHB and potassium D-BHB.
+The NOAEL from the above 28-day repeated dose oral toxicity study allows for adequate margins of safety (MOS) for D-BHB as D-BHB salts under the conditions of their intended use, as can be determined by dividing the NOAEL by the estimated daily exposure values (EDI).
+As detailed below, the D-BHB MOS for exposure to the calcium, magnesium, and sodium salt forms was greater than 100, which is considered reasonable for ingredients added to foods.
 The calculations are shown below: